Gotthard Heinrici: Legacy

 Despite being married to a half-Jewish (Mischling) woman, Heinrici supported many Nazi nationalistic and fascistic policies including the Lebensraum concept of territorial expansion, but disagreed with many of their racial policies.
 He was shocked by the anti-Jewish pogroms of Kristallnacht, although this did not lead him to distance himself from the Nazi regime.

 On the eve of Operation Barbarossa, Heinrici, on receiving the Commissar Order, justified the summary execution of Soviet political commissars as easing pressure on the front lines through the exercise of "preventive terror" in the rear.
 Heinrici wrote home to his family that the Soviet soldier fought "very hard", he concluded that Soviet soldiers were "a much better soldier than the Frenchman.
 Extremely tough, devious and deceitful."
-He repeatedly ignored "scorched-earth" orders, such as the order to destroy the historically significant city of Smolensk.
+He repeatedly ignored "scorched-earth" orders, such as the order to destroy the city of Smolensk.
+He conspired with Albert Speer to undermine Hitler's Nero Decree, which ordered the destruction of German infrastructure, including bridges.

 As a military commander, historians have described him as the premier defensive expert of the Wehrmacht and a genius admired by his peers, whose present-day obscurity could be due to his being, in the words of Samuel W. Mitcham, "as charismatic as a 20-pound sack of fertilizer".
 British military historian B.H.
 Liddell Hart, who interviewed Heinrici after the war, described him in similar terms, as "a small, precise man with a parsonical manner" who "talks as if he were saying grace" and "hardly looks like a soldier."

 In 2014, Heinrici's private letters and diaries were published in the book A German General on the Eastern Front: The Letters and Diaries of Gotthard Heinrici 1941–1942 edited by Johannes Hürter.
 In his writings, Heinrici revealed his growing doubts about Hitler's strategy and his mounting concern as the Wehrmacht was implicated in war crimes and the first actions of the Holocaust.

-Hürter writes that Heinrici proved to be a tough and capable commander who demanded as much of himself as his soldiers.
+Hürter wrote that Heinrici proved to be a tough and capable commander who demanded as much of himself as his soldiers.
+According to the Operations Officer of Army Group Vistula, his staff officers admired him as a "perfect example of a traditional Prussian officer".
 As an army commander, Heinrici constantly maintained personal contact with combat troops on the front.
 In doing so, he corresponded to the Prussian-German (and also Hitler's) ideal of a high-ranking troop commander who led "from the front", and combined the skills of a general staff officer with the boldness of the front-line officer.
-Heinrici's personal writings from the Eastern Front bear eloquent testimony to this, as well as to the empathy and care he had for his soldiers, for whom he felt responsible.
+Heinrici's personal writings demonstrate empathy for his soldiers, for whom he felt responsible.
 Regarding crimes committed in Heinrici's area of command in the Soviet Union, Hürter writes that despite Heinrici's growing respect for the fighting power of the enemy and a burgeoning understanding of the devastated population, it did not change the fact that war crimes such as the execution of commissars also occurred in Heinrici's area of command.